United States Navy Riverine Squadron: Background

+The Navy Riverine Group was changed to Coastal Riverine Force in 2012 when it was merged with the US Navy's Naval Coastal Warfare Groups.
+The Coastal Riverine Force was renamed to Maritime Expeditionary Security Force when the riverine capability was disbanded in 2020 as the USMC took over riverine warfare again.
+The responsibility of riverine warfare has been tasked to the US Navy, USMC and even the US Army at different times in US military history.
+The US Coast Guard under command of the US Navy has also participated in riverine warfare.

 The US Navy created the Riverine Group in 2006 when the US Navy took over riverine warfare from the US Marine Corps.
 In 2008, three riverine squadrons were active in the Navy, all under the command of Riverine Group 1, located in Norfolk, Virginia.
 Riverine Squadron 1 (RIVRON 1) deployed to Iraq in April 2007 and was relieved by Riverine Squadron 2 (RIVRON 2) in October 2007.
 Riverine Squadron 3 (RIVRON 3) was established in July 2007 and relieved RIVRON 2 in Iraq when their deployment completed in April 2008.

-The United States Navy merged its riverine forces (US Navy Riverine Group) and Naval Coastal Warfare Group (NCW) in 2012 to form the Coastal Riverine Force (CRF).
+The United States Navy merged its riverine forces (US Navy Riverine Group) and Naval Coastal Warfare Groups (NCWs) in 2012 to form the Coastal Riverine Force (CRF).
 The Coastal Riverine Force was disbanded in 2020 when riverine warfare responsibility was turned back over to the US Marine Corps.
 The US Navy still has the Maritime Expeditionary Security Force (MESF) to conduct coastal warfare and security operations.